reduxjs/redux/docs/introduction/GettingStarted.md

 - Our community has created thousands of Redux-related libraries, addons, and tools.
 The **["Ecosystem" docs page](https://redux.js.org/introduction/ecosystem)** lists our recommendations, and there's a complete listing available in the **[Redux addons catalog](https://github.com/markerikson/redux-ecosystem-links)**.
 - If you're looking to learn from actual application codebases, the addons catalog also has a list of **[purpose-built examples and real-world applications](https://github.com/markerikson/redux-ecosystem-links/blob/master/apps-and-examples.md)**.

-Finally, Mark Erikson is teaching a series of **[Redux workshops through Workshop.me](#redux-workshops)**.
-Check the [workshop schedule](https://workshop.me/?a=mark) for upcoming dates and locations.

 ## Help and Discussion

 The **[#redux channel](https://discord.gg/0ZcbPKXt5bZ6au5t)** of the **[Reactiflux Discord community](http://www.reactiflux.com)** is our official resource for all questions related to learning and using Redux.
 Reactiflux is a great place to hang out, ask questions, and learn - come join us!

-## Before Proceeding Further
+## Should You Use Redux?

-Redux is a valuable tool for organizing your state, but you should also consider whether it's appropriate for your situation.
-Don't use Redux just because someone said you should - take some time to understand the potential benefits and tradeoffs of using it.
+Redux is a valuable tool for organizing your state, but you should also consider whether it's appropriate for your situation. **Don't use Redux just because someone said you should - take some time to understand the potential benefits and tradeoffs of using it**.

 Here are some suggestions on when it makes sense to use Redux: